pattyjula/Git-reference/docs/windows.md

 #### Aliases

 Creating an alias for jupyter notebook.
-This assume you could not open a .bash_profile.
+This assumse you could not open a .bash_profile.
 If you can, then the command will be  `start .bash_profile`  Otherwise, run the following:

 `touch .bash_profile`